- Research Ship

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

 Ski trekkers will pull their own sledge with personal and shared equipment in mountainous terrain.
 Retrace Shackleton’s heroic footsteps across the island.
 Ski explorers and mountain guides will attempt to traverse on an unsupported and self-supplied ski trek across South Georgia.
 Skiers will cover a total distance of 40–50 km retracing sections of the historic Shackleton route from 1916.
 See itinerary for more details.

-All meals throughout the voyage aboard the ship including snacks, coffee and tea; free use of rubber boots on loan; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); shore excursions by Zodiac; snowshoeing; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges; comprehensive pre-departure material.
+All meals throughout the voyage aboard the ship including snacks, coffee and tea; free use of rubber boots and snowshoes; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); shore excursions by Zodiac; snowshoeing; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges.
 Subject to change without notice.

-Any airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; ski trekking; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage charges and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.
+Airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; ski trekking; meals ashore; travel insurance; excess baggage charges and all items of a personal nature such as Stanley museum charge, laundry, bar, beverage and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.